 Encourage Them to Be Active

 Many older parents tend to be isolated and might not be active in society.
-The best thing you can do for them is to encourage them to be physically and socially active.
-This will make their lives better and may help them find a few people they could talk to from time to time.
+The best thing you can do for them is to encourage them for adult day care activities where they can spend the day or part of the day in safe, secure environment.

 Physical activity for the elderly is challenging, but if you do your research, you can discover several ways to help them become more active.